 - An order number, delivery details, and order summary (including total cost).

-- Optional: Images of the products or services bought.
+- Images of the products or services bought.

-Additionally, you might include other relevant "Popular Items Based On Your Order" on a customer's order confirmation page, to incentivize them to purchase other related products.
+Additionally, you might include other relevant purchases on a customer's order confirmation page.
 For instance, if they've purchased a blender on your site, perhaps you want to show them a smoothie recipe book on their order confirmation page.

-Ultimately, it's critical you remember your order confirmation page and email can serve as major lead generation opportunities if you optimize them correctly, and will ensure your customer feels supported throughout their entire buyer's journey.
+Ultimately, it's critical to create order confirmation pages and emails.
+These details ensure your customer feels supported throughout their entire buyer's journey.